 Most of the time, first-time visitors are in the awareness stage.
 And if you don’t keep them aware of your brand, the conversion is unlikely to happen.

 One of the most efficient solutions to bring back your prospects is to introduce retargeting ads in your marketing strategy.

 1. What is retargeting?

-Retargeting is a marketing tactic that allows you to show highly-targeted ads to users that left your conversion funnel after they completed a relevant action.
-Be it interacting with your ad, visiting your product page, or performing other action, retargeting allows you to appear in front of your customers with ads after they left your website.
+Retargeting is a marketing tactic that allows you to show highly-targeted ads to users who left your conversion funnel after completing a relevant action.
+Be it interacting with your ad, visiting your product page, or performing other actions, retargeting allows you to appear in front of your customers with ads after they leave your website.